Incredible 4 Feel-good Hormones That Affect Your Mind, Body and Mood?

 Do you like to know what are happy hormones?
 Why you must know about these hormones?Hormones act as conductors in the complex symphony of your body's biochemistry, coordinating a wide range of physiological events.
 The "feel-good hormones" are neurotransmitters that impact your mood, emotions, and general sense of well-being.
 Understanding how these hormones work can help you improve your mental, physical, and emotional health.

-1. Serotonin: The Mood Stabilizer
+1. Serotonin: The Mood Stabiliser

 Serotonin, often referred to as the "happiness hormone," is a neurotransmitter that regulates mood, appetite, and sleep.
 It's like a soothing balm for your brain, promoting feelings of contentment and well-being.
 When serotonin levels are balanced, you experience a sense of calmness and emotional stability.
 However, imbalances in serotonin levels can lead to mood disorders like depression and anxiety.